bharathchari-cmd/OpenMetadata/README.md

 # OpenMetadata

-## The Open Semantic Context Platform for Data and AI
+## The Open Context Layer for Humans, AI Assistants, and Agents

-OpenMetadata is the open platform for building trusted data context and business semantics for humans, AI assistants, and agents.
+OpenMetadata is the open context layer that unifies  technical context, business semantics, and organizational memory into one context graph — so AI agents and humans reason from the same trusted foundation for humans, AI assistants, and agents.

 OpenMetadata connects technical metadata, data quality signals, data lineage, column-level lineage, ownership, usage, policies, conversations, glossaries, classifications, metrics, domains, and data products into a unified metadata knowledge graph.
 With 120+ connectors, open metadata standards, semantic search, APIs, SDKs, and an MCP server, OpenMetadata gives every user and AI system the governed context it needs to discover, understand, trust, and use data.